Reflex Sympathetic Dystrophy Syndrome

 Cancer pain can accompany the growth of a tumor, the treatment of cancer, or chronic

 problems related to cancer's permanent effects on the body.
-Fortunately, most cancer pain
+Fortunately, most cancer

-can be treated to help minimize discomfort and stress to the patient.
+pain can be treated to help minimize discomfort and stress to the patient.

 Headaches affect millions of Americans.
 The three most common types of chronic

 headache are migraines, cluster headaches, and tension headaches.
-Each comes with its
+Each comes with

-own telltale brand of pain.
+its own telltale brand of pain.

-Migraines are characterized by throbbing pain and sometimes by other symptoms, such as
+Migraines are characterized by throbbing pain and sometimes by other symptoms,

-Cluster headaches are characterized by excruciating, piercing pain on one side of the head;
+Cluster headaches are characterized by excruciating, piercing pain on one side of the

-they occur more frequently in men than women.
+head; they occur more frequently in men than women.

 Tension headaches are often described as a tight band around the head.